opendnssec/opendnssec-manual/wiki/opendnssec13.md

 - `<NSEC3>` tells the signer to implement NSEC3 scheme for authenticated denial of existence (described in RFC 5155).
 The elements are:
 - `<TTL>` - if present, use this duration for NSEC3PARAM TTL.
 If not present, PT0S (0) will be used as TTL (included since version 1.3.16).
   This will only affect the time-to-live value for the NSEC3PARAM resource records.
 The time-to-live value for NSEC3 records is set to the value of the SOA `<Minimum>`.
-- `<OptOut/>` - if present, enable "opt out".
+- `<OptOut/>` - if present, enable `opt out`.
 This is an optimisation that means that NSEC3 records are only created for authoritative data or for secure delegations; insecure delegations have no NSEC3 records.
 For zones where a majority of the entries are delegations that are not signed - typically TLDs during the take-up phase of DNSSEC - this reduces the number of DNSSEC records in the zone.
 - `<Resalt>` is the interval between generating new salt values for the hashing algorithm.
 - `<Algorithm>`, `<Iterations>` and `<Salt>` are parameters to the hash algorithm, described in [RFC5155](http://tools.ietf.org/html/rfc5155).